rundeck/docs/docs/manual/workflow-steps/aws-cloudwatch.md

 For the plugin to be able to query CloudWatch using Logs Insights, the following permissions must be associated with the AWS Credentials or IAM Role used for authentication:
 **`logs:StartQuery`** and **`logs:GetQueryResults`**.

-## Making Queries to CloudWatch Logs Insights
+## Execute Ad-Hoc CloudWatch Logs Query

 1. When configuring your Automation Job, add the **Aws / CloudWatch / Logs** Workflow Step.
 2. In the **Query Settings** section provide the CloudWatch log group that should be queries using Logs Insights.